neogeek/websocket-game-lobby/README.md

 To connect to your database, add the following into an `.env` file in your project and setup the ENV variables on your server.

+> WARNING: Make sure an add `.env` to your `.gitignore` file to prevent committing passwords to your git repository.

 ```
 PGHOST=localhost
 PGPORT=5432